 This article tries to explain the terminology and delivery model adopted by public cloud providers.
-It aims to help business decision makers choose the right cloud-based ML and AI services.
+It aims to help business decision-makers choose the right cloud-based Machine Learning services and AI services.

 Let’s take a closer look at each of these layers.